 - Trips.
 Going new places keeps me sane.
 I don’t need to tally up countries as a world traveller.
 I kinda want to leave some adventures for my kids to discover on their own when they are grown.
 I’m happy driving an hour away or even 5 hours or 20 hours over multiple weeks!
 When we hop on a plane it’s to places like Yellowstone, Alaska, or more recently Europe.
 Looking forward to and planning our next adventure — far or near — makes my day-to-day more enjoyable.

 Doesn’t that sound like fun?
 I think the stories you read here are a little different from everything else you read out there, because I am tapping experienced contributors — like Debi from GoExploreNature.com and Melynda from TravelingMel.com — who both write with you in mind: families.
-Nature.
-Play.
-Trips. is not just for moms, either.
+Playing with Adventure is not just for moms, either.
 It’s for dads and grandparents, too.
 Heck, you can even choose to be a kid again while adventuring through our advice!
 I love it when that happens.

-My home base is about an hour south of Los Angeles in Orange County, CA. I live here with my husband of 23+ years and two children – one boy and one girl.
+My home base is about an hour south of Los Angeles in Orange County, CA. I live here with my husband of 24+ years and two children – one boy and one girl.
 I enjoyed a Southern California childhood with parents who let me and my sister play outdoors.
-I’m looking forward to sharing my “No Skills Necessary” play trips to make family life more fun.

 Find me on Instagram @natureplaytrips